BANISINGH2001/project-report.md/project-PPS.md

 return 0;
 }
 ```
- # Program to check whether the number is even or odd.
+ # Program to check whether the number is positive or negative.
  ```c
     #include<stdio.h>